selforganising/foundersandcoders/faq.md

 ---

 **What is _Founders & Coders_?**
-It is a collaboration between [Camden Town Unlimited](http://www.camdentownunlimited.com/) and [Self-organising](http://selforganising.org/).
+It is a course offered through [Collective](http://camdencollective.co.uk/) and is a collaboration between [Camden Town Unlimited](http://www.camdentownunlimited.com/) and [Self-organising](http://selforganising.org/).

 **Who is this course suitable for?**
 This course is for you if you want a career as a software developer.
 Or you want to be able to use software in your work.
 Or you want to work on your own software projects.